 16. Thor (2011)

-Marvel had the right idea when they hired Kenneth Branagh to direct Thor.
+People behind Marvel movies had the right idea when they hired Kenneth Branagh to direct Thor.
 Although the fish out of water gags are cute – what with the Norse God of Thunder (or his alien equivalent) finding himself trapped in the world of men – the best part of Thor is the nigh-Shakespearean power struggles in Asgard.
 Tom Hiddleston turns the confused, emotional and manipulative Loki into one of the best villains of the 21st Century, in a ripping adventure yarn that also features a charming, appropriately oafish leading man performance from Chris Hemsworth.

 15. Big Hero 6 (2014)

 It’s hard to believe that Disney has all the rights to the Marvel comics pantheon but they’ve only made one theatrical feature film based on any of those properties, but at least the one we have is an imaginative, funny tearjerker.
 Big Hero 6 is the story of a boy genius whose brother dies and leaves behind a benevolent robot who, it turns out, has the makings of a superhero.
 A dynamic cast of characters, a lot of heart and an unexpected eagerness to explore the darker side of the grieving process make Big Hero 6 one of the very best Marvel superhero movies, and earned this film an Oscar for Best Animated Feature.